 The Belgian school system can seem complex at first, due to the variety of childcare and education options in Belgium that expat families can choose from.

-In this guide, St. John’s International School covers the key topics in choosing what’s the best school for you.
+In this guide, St. John’s International School covers the key topics in choosing the best school for your child.

 St. John’s International School

 St. John's International School has been educating children from the expat community in the Brussels area for more than 50 years.
-They offer the International Baccalaureate (IB) program and provide a complete curriculum that supports students from early learning to high school.
+Founded in 1964, St. John’s has built a reputation for exceptional academic programs, athletics, and the visual and performing arts.
+The school is known for its welcoming community.
+It offers the International Baccalaureate (IB) from kindergarten to grade 12.

 Choosing a school in Belgium

 The first decision you must make as a parent is whether to integrate your child into the local system or take advantage of the many international schools in Belgium.
-Naturally, this can depend on whether you are on a short-term contract or plan to stay in Belgium for the long term.
+Naturally, this can depend on whether you are on a short-term contract or you are planning to stay in Belgium for the long term.

-Schools in Belgium don’t always have strict zoning systems, so parents can potentially choose any school location, however it may also mean the closest school is full.
+Schools in Belgium don’t always have strict catchment areas, so parents can potentially choose any school location.
+However, this may also mean the closest school is full.

-School enrolment periods differ between the language communities and the government revises admission procedures regularly, so parents need to check the admission periods in their desired school in advance to ensure placement.
+School enrolment periods differ between the two language communities in Brussels (i.e., the Flemish Community and the French Community; there is also a German-speaking Community located in the border regions of Liège) and the government revises admission procedures regularly, so parents need to check the admission periods in their desired school in advance to ensure placement.
 In some places, this may be possible up to a year in advance or more.

 Children are assessed at every level, from pre-primary to secondary schooling, to determine if they are ready for the next stage in education.
-It is not uncommon to repeat or ‘double’ a year, and no negative stigma is associated with this.
+It is not uncommon to repeat a year, and there is no negative stigma associated with this.

-If you choose a local school, school-beginners may be required to prove their language proficiency in the school’s set language, or at least have attended a local nursery part-time for a set number of days in the previous school year (nurseries are often attached to schools for easy transition).
-You can also ask to see if a school provides language immersion programmes or try a language course for children.
+If you choose a local school, new students may be required to prove their language proficiency in the school’s set language, or at least have attended a local nursery part-time for a set number of days in the previous school year (nurseries are often attached to schools for easy transition).
+You can also ask to see if a school provides language immersion programs or try a language course for children.